Beautiful Types of Pink Flowers with Names, Pictures, and Growing Tips

 83. Soapworts (Saponaria)

-Saponaria (commonly called soapwort) is a genus of flowering plants (some perennials and some annuals) that’s native to Asia and Europe.
+Saponaria (commonly called soapwort) is a genus of flowering plants (some perennials and some annuals) that are native to Asia and Europe.
 In hardiness zones 3 through8, soapwort produces a bed of lovely green foliage and a fragrant blanket of vibrant, pink flowers when in bloom from late spring through early summer.
-Use them for ground cover or plant in containers where they can hang over the edge but without spreading.
+Use them for ground cover or plant them in containers where they can hang over the edge but without spreading.

 84. Society Garlic (Tulbaghia violacea)

 Despite its common name, society garlic, Tulbaghia violacea does not belong to the Allium plant genus like true garlic and a variety of onions.
 However, the two plants do both belong to the Amaryllidaceae plant family, and society garlic can be used as a substitute for chives and garlic in cooking.
 Society garlic produces a clump of grassy, vivid-green foliage from which green spires arise where small pinkish-purple, tubular, star-shaped flowers blossom.